susmitamazumdar10/AI-based-indian-license-plate-detection/README.md

-Refer to the colab notebook yolo_ALPR.ipynb for runing the code in google colab
+Refer to the colab notebook yolo_ALPR.ipynb for runing the code in google colab.
+For runing the code locally, follow the steps given below.
 ##### **Step 1**

 >  **Creating a workspace.**